-When you visit our Websites or use our Apps, receive and respond to some of our promotional emails, or if you click on certain advertisements we place on other websites, we and contracted service providers acting on our behalf, may receive and collect certain information from and about you which may include Personal Information.
+When you visit our Websites or use our Apps, receive and respond to some of our email communications, or if you click on certain advertisements we place on other websites, we and contracted service providers acting on our behalf, may receive and collect certain information from and about you which may include Personal Information.

 If you are applying for insurance, opening an account, subscribing to an advice service, or performing certain transactions on an existing account or policy, we may need to collect additional information.
-It may include your employment status, occupation, profession, citizenship status, tax status, opinions, comments, feedback, health-related history, hobbies, lifestyle habits, social values, answers to security questions, and financial information such as your income, net worth, investment preferences, risk tolerances, and financial goals.
-For some of our products, services and events, we may require you to name a beneficiary, provide details about other financial accounts you have, and to provide certain financial details such as your bank account or credit card information in order to facilitate the processing of payments.
+It may include your employment status, occupation, profession, citizenship status, tax status, opinions, comments, feedback, health-related history and exercise activities, hobbies, lifestyle habits, social values, answers to security questions, and financial information such as your income, net worth, investment preferences, risk tolerances, and financial goals.
+For some of our products, services and events, we may require you to name and provide the Personal Information of a beneficiary, provide details about other financial accounts you have, and to provide certain financial details such as your bank account or credit card information in order to facilitate the processing of payments.
 Others may ask to you to provide details about your travel plans and destinations, as well as those of your traveling companions.

 Information recorded and collected via our telephone voice portals, email, and our online chat functionality will be retained and monitored in order to respond to your requests or inquiries, comply with certain regulatory obligations, and used for analytics and quality assurance purposes.

-We collect and use aggregated data such as statistical, census, and demographic data for several purposes including operational efficiencies, product development, and for targeted marketing.
-Aggregated data does not directly or indirectly reveal the identity of individual consumers.
+We collect and use aggregated data such as statistical, and demographic data for several purposes including operational efficiencies, product development, and marketing.
+Aggregated data does not directly or indirectly reveal the identify of an individual.

 We may combine the information we collect from you with information obtained from other sources to help us improve your John Hancock experience, and to help us better personalize our interactions with you.